 Ref.
 Findings Audit View Recommendation Priority Agreed Action Plan Who and When 7.1 Clarity of the Constitution in relation to County Farms Governance The Constitution is unclear in relation to the role of the Policy and Resources Committee, the Economic Development Sub-Committee, the Managing Director, decision making by members and performance and overview of the County Farms function.
 Where decision making, responsibilities, authority and reporting are not clear then there is increased risk that errors, omissions, fraud or the misuse of public funds could take place.
 To resolve the present duplication in decision making that the Council is asked to consider, in accordance with the Council's provisions for changes to the Constitution, - Placing of County Farms functions of decision making with the Policy and Resources Committee; and High Agreed.
-Executive Director of Finance 31 August 2016
+Executive Director of Finance 31 August 2016 The Committee delegation in the Constitution is not clear and need clarifying.
+As Policy and Resources oversees Property this is the logical place for oversight - should it be decided to continue with the County Farms Advisory Board the role should be of scrutiny of operational decisions, reporting back to Policy and Resources Committee,

 Ref.
 Findings Audit View Recommendation Priority Agreed Action Plan Who and When

-The Committee - should it be decided

-delegation in the to continue with the

-Constitution is not County Farms

-clear and need Advisory Board the

-clarifying.
-As Policy role should be of

-and Resources scrutiny of operational

-oversees Property decisions, reporting

-this is the logical back to Policy and

-place for oversight Resources Committee,

 and performance for as part of an annual

 County Farms.
 The review and make

 Managing Director required

 recommended that to recommendations

 the review of the

 Council's

 Constitutional Any changes to the

 arrangements for Constitution should

 where authority for trigger changes in the

 County Farms should procedures that

 rest however these support it.

 were not accepted at

 the time.
+The Managing Director

+to review (in

-The Financial
+The Financial consultation with the

-Regulations in the
+Regulations in the Executive Director of

-Constitution did not
+Constitution did not Finance) how the

-recognise the
+recognise the Council's functions

-establishment of a
+establishment of a relating to County

-Corporate Property
+Corporate Property Farms are exercised,

 Client.
-This has now
+This has now including the selection

-been resolved in a
+been resolved in a of tenants, the

-report to Full Council.
+report to Full Council. allocations of County

+The responsibilities Farms assets and

+of the Managing estate strategies and

+Director, the to make

+Executive Director of recommendations to

+Finance and the the Policy and

+Head of Property Resources Committee.

+(Interim) are not

+clear.

+Managing